-The Company ensures that there is sufficient capital in order to meet short-term business requirements, after taking into account the Company's holdings of cash.
+Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
+The Company plans to ensure that there is sufficient capital in order to meet short-term business requirements, after taking into account the Company's holdings of cash.
 The Company's cash is invested in interest bearing accounts which are available on demand.
 Management believes the Company has sufficient cash on hand to finance operations for the next twelve months.